-The Believer, a five-time National Magazine Award finalist, is a bimonthly literature, arts, and culture magazine.
+The Believer, a ten-time National Magazine Award finalist, is a bimonthly literature, arts, and culture magazine.

 In each issue, readers will find journalism, essays, intimate interviews, an expansive comics section, poetry, a comedy advice column and on occasion, delightful and unexpected bonus items.
 The Believer is produced by a professional staff with support from UNLV graduate students, interns and volunteers.

-Please visit The Believer to enjoy our complete archive of online and to subscribe.
+Please visit The Believer to enjoy our complete online archive and to subscribe.

 Witness blends the features of a literary and an issue-oriented magazine to highlight the role of the modern writer as witness to their times.